siemens/OOASP/asp_interactive_configuration/DOC.md

 The truth value of these externals is defined by the [Interactive Configurator](#interactive-configurator) based on the current (partial) configuration that is being constructed using an object of class [OOASPConfiguration](#configuration).

 The user externals are generated restricted by the possible classes that an object can have.
-This is defined by the argument `cls` passed in the grounding, which corresponds to the domain defined by `ooasp_domain(_,cls).`.
+This is defined by the argument `cls` passed in the grounding (see [multi-shot](#multi-shot-approach)).
+This class is stored in the predicate `ooasp_domain(_,cls).`.
 Therefore, if the new object is grounded for a class `cls`, only valid attributes and associations for `cls` and its subclasses will be considered.
 This is summarized in the auxiliary predicate `counts_as(O,C)`, which states that object `O` can count as class `C`.

 ## Numerical attributes